mavryk-network/mavryk-protocol/docs/developer/python_environment.rst

   pyenv global 3.11.6
   # 4. install poetry
   # 5. restart shell, to activate the poetry setup
-  # 6. then install dependencies for Octez using poetry:
+  # 6. then install dependencies for Mavkit using poetry:
   cd tezos/
   poetry install